CompassSecurity/pipeleak/docs/article.md

 Review the findings manually and tweak the flags according to your needs.

-If you found any valid credentials, e.g personal access tokens, cloud credentials and so on, check if you can move laterally or escalate privileges.
+If you found any valid credentials, e.g. personal access tokens, cloud credentials, and so on, check if you can move laterally or escalate privileges.

-**An example for privilege escalation:**
+**An example of privilege escalation:**

-Pipeleak identified the following based64 encode secret:
+Pipeleak identified the following based64 encode secret in the environment variable `CI_REPO_TOKEN`:

 ```bash
 CI_SERVER=yes